quicwg/base-drafts/draft-ietf-quic-tls.md

 to decrypt 1-RTT packets from the server, whereas a server will be able to decrypt 1-RTT packets from the client.

+Even though 1-RTT keys are available to a server after receiving the first handshake messages from a client, it is missing assurances on the state of the
+client:
+- The client is not authenticated (unless the server has chosen to use a pre-shared key and validated the client's pre-shared key binder (see Section 4.2.11 of [TLS13]).
+- The client has not demonstrated liveness.
+- Any received 0-RTT data that the server responds to might be due to a replay attack.

-Until the handshake is complete, the connection and key exchange are not properly authenticated at the server.
-In the case that the server has chosen to use a pre-shared key, validating the client's pre-shared key binder (see Section 4.2.11 of [TLS13]) provides assurances on the identity of the client but does not guarantee that previous handshake messages have not been tampered with.
-Even though 1-RTT keys are available to a server after receiving the first handshake messages from a client, the server cannot consider the client to be fully authenticated until its TLS stack has indicated the handshake to be complete.
-Therefore, a server MUST NOT process data from incoming 1-RTT protected packets before the TLS handshake is complete.
-In particular, it MUST NOT send acknowledgments for 1-RTT packets until the TLS handshake is complete.
-Packets protected with 1-RTT keys MAY be stored and later decrypted and used once the handshake is complete.
+Therefore, the server's use of 1-RTT keys is limited before the handshake is complete.
+A server MUST NOT process data from incoming 1-RTT protected packets before the TLS handshake is complete.
+Note that, since sending acknowledgments indicates that all frames in a packet have been processed, this means that a server cannot send acknowledgments for 1-RTT packets until the TLS handshake is complete.
+Received packets protected with 1-RTT keys MAY be stored and later decrypted and used once the handshake is complete.

 The requirement for the server to wait for the client Finished message creates a dependency on that message being delivered.
 A client can avoid the